frida/cryptoshark/README.md

   (We only provide macOS binaries for now.
 On other platforms you will have to build frida-core and frida-qml yourself.)

-- Open `CryptoShark.pro` with Qt Creator, select the `Release` configuration and hit `Run`.
+- Open `Cryptoshark.pro` with Qt Creator, select the `Release` configuration and hit `Run`.

 ## Building a portable Windows binary